apsislabs/apsisio/posts/2016-11-02-on-getting-hired-the-second-time.md

 title: On Getting Hired the Second Time
 image: '/img/posts/adk_fall.jpg'
 date: 2016-11-02
+excerpt: |
+  Hey there, I'm Chris and I'm employee #4 at Apsis Labs.
+I joined a half a year ago and I'm loving it.
+I work from Syracuse, NY (the photo above is from a few hours north on Cranberry Lake in the Adirondacks).
 ---

 Hey there, I'm Chris and I'm employee #4 at Apsis Labs.
 I joined a half a year ago and I'm loving it.
 I work from Syracuse, NY (the photo above is from a few hours north on Cranberry Lake in the Adirondacks).